apache/mxnet/docs/python_docs/python/tutorials/getting-started/crash-course/6-trainNN.md

 ```

 You have concluded the architecting part of the network, so now you can actually
-build an instance from that architecture for training.
-As you have [seen
+build a model from that architecture for training.
+As you have seen
-previously]() in this
+previously on [Step 4]("4-components.md") of this
 course, to be able to use the network you need to initialize the parameters and
 hybridize the model.